Did you know that Americans consume large amounts of coffee every year? More than 50

 Coffee can elevate blood pressure, elevate cholesterol, and elevate triglycerides, the fat swimming around in your blood.

-Coffee, along with animal protein, sugar, salt, pop, alcohol, cigarettes, and lack of long-bone exercise, leaches calcium from the bones, ultimately causing the bone dissolving condition of osteoporosis.
+animal protein, sugar, salt, pop, alcohol, cigarettes, and lack of

 Coffee is also associated with rheumatoid arthritis and some cancers.

-One way or the other, there is always a price to pay, whether it be in dollars or in health, for our love affair with the last of the legal drugs—coffee.
+other, there is always a price to pay, whether it be in dollars or in

 By.
 Dr. Leslie Van Romer